William Smith O'Brien: Rebellion

 Planning for an insurrection had already advanced.
 Mitchel, although the first to call for action, had scoffed at the necessity for systematic preparation.
 Smith O'Brien, to Duffy's surprise, attempted the task.
 In March 1848 Smith O'Brien and Thomas Francis Meagher returned from revolutionary Paris with hopes of French assistance.
 (Among the leading republicans in France, Ledru-Rollin had been loud in his declaration of French support for the Irish cause).
 There was also talk of an Irish-American brigade and of a Chartist diversion in England With Duffy's arrest, it was left to Smith O'Brien to confront the reality of the Confederates' domestic isolation.

-Having with Meagher and John Dillon gathered a small group of both landowners and tenants, on 23 July Smith O'Brien raised the standard or revolt in Kilkenny.
+Having with Meagher and John Dillon gathered a small group of both landowners and tenants, on 23 July Smith O'Brien raised the standard of revolt in Kilkenny.
 This was a tricolour he and Meagher had brought back from France, its colours (green for Catholics, orange for Protestants) intended to symbolise the United Irish republican ideal.

-As Smith O'Brien proceeded into Tipperary he was greeted by curious crowds, but found himself in command of only a few hundred ill-clad largely unarmed men.
+As Smith O'Brien proceeded into County Tipperary he was greeted by curious crowds, but found himself in command of only a few hundred ill-clad largely unarmed men.
 They scattered after their first skirmish with the constabulary, derisively referred to by The Times of London as "Battle of Widow McCormack's Cabbage Patch".

 Conviction

-In Smith O'Brien's subsequent trial, the jury found him guilty of high treason.
+On 5 August 1848, O'Brien was recognised by a railway guard at Thurles station, who reported him to the authorities for a reward of £500.
+A general arrived and ordered the station clerk at gunpoint to arrange a special train to Dublin for the detained man.
+In the subsequent trial, the jury found him guilty of high treason.
 He was sentenced to be hanged, drawn, and quartered.
 Petitions for clemency were signed by 70,000 people in Ireland and 10,000 people in England.

-In Dublin on 5 June 1849, the sentences of Smith O'Brien and his confederates Meagher, Terence MacManus and Patrick O'Donoghue were commuted to transportation for life to Van Diemen's Land (Tasmania in present-day Australia).
+In Dublin on 5 June 1849, the sentences of O'Brien and his confederates Meagher, Terence MacManus and Patrick O'Donoghue were commuted to transportation for life to Van Diemen's Land (Tasmania in present-day Australia).

-Smith O'Brien attempted to escape from Maria Island off Tasmania, but was betrayed by Ellis, the captain of the schooner hired for the escape.
+O'Brien attempted to escape from Maria Island off Tasmania, but was betrayed by Ellis, the captain of the schooner hired for the escape.
 He was sent to Port Arthur where he met up with John Mitchel, who had been transported before the rebellion.
 The cottages which Smith O'Brien lived in on Maria Island and Port Arthur have been preserved in their 19th century state as memorials.

-Having emigrated to the United States, Ellis was tried by another Young Irelanders leader, Terence MacManus, at a lynch court in San Francisco for the betrayal of Smith O'Brien.
+Having emigrated to the United States, Ellis was tried by another Young Irelanders leader, Terence MacManus, at a lynch court in San Francisco for the betrayal of O'Brien.
 He was freed for lack of evidence.